Kenilworth Active Travel projects, A429 Coventry Road Crackley

 The proposed scheme is part of our programme of new cycle routes to enable more people to cycle for short local journeys, helping to tackle congestion, improve air quality, reduce carbon emissions, and support physical activity.

-It is anticipated the scheme will be built in 2025.
+It is anticipated that the scheme will be built in 2026, subject to other highway works in and around Kenilworth.
 The new route will help improve connections between Kenilworth and Coventry, as well as links to the Kenilworth Greenway and University of Warwick.

 Scheme description

-The proposed scheme will largely involve the widening of existing footways into shared footways/ cycle tracks along A429 Coventry Road between Common Lane and Canley Brook (linking into new facilities being provided by HS2).
-There will be some cutting back of vegetation at the rear of the public highway to maximise the width of the path.
+The proposed scheme involves the construction of a new crossing refuge and the widening of existing footways into shared footways/cycle tracks along A429 Coventry Road between Woodland Road and Canley Brook (linking into new facilities being provided by HS2).
+There has already been some cutting back of vegetation at the rear of the public highway to maximise the width of the path.
+Priority crossings for people walking, wheeling and cycling will be provided across Woodland Road and Laneham Place.

 Other projects